daniel-ilett/blog/_posts/2020-01-19-tut4-6-portal-recursion.md

 Instead of stencils, we can use **screen-space sampling**.
 When we were using stencils, the portal surface used a material which rendered nothing to the screen but set a stencil ID which defined a region that would be drawn over by the virtual camera during the postprocessing step.
 It required a second shader which read the stencil buffer to find pixels with those IDs.

-The alternative method is a **preprocessing step**, not a postprocessing step - we'll map a texture onto the portal surface *before* the main camera renders the screen.
+The alternative method is a **pre-processing step**, not a postprocessing step - we'll map a texture onto the portal surface *before* the main camera renders the screen.
 The basic idea is that we'll do the inverse positioning method for the virtual camera, take a screenshot, then paste that image over the portal surface using **screen-space sampling**.
 We use the screen-space position of each pixel on the portal surface as a UV coordinate on the screen-sized image captured by the virtual camera - it's less complicated than using the stencil buffer if we want a non-recursive effect.

 <img data-src="/img/tut4/part6-recursive-portals.jpg" class="center-image lazyload" alt="Recursive Portals">